KDE/documentation-docs-labplot-org/source/index.rst

 LabPlot User Manual
 ===================================

-Welcome to the manual for `LabPlot <https://labplot.kde.org/>`_, the FREE, open source and cross-platform Data Visualization and Analysis software accessible to everyone and trusted by professionals.
+Welcome to the manual for `LabPlot <https://labplot.kde.org/>`_, the FREE, open source and cross-platform Data Visualization and Analysis software accessible to everyone and trusted by `professionals <https://labplot.kde.org/references/>`_.

+Here's a quick overview of :ref:`application_features`.

 You can download the current version of LabPlot `here <https://labplot.kde.org/download/>`_.
+Check out `what’s new <https://invent.kde.org/education/labplot/-/blob/master/ChangeLog>`_.

+If you have any questions, please go to the `FAQ <https://labplot.kde.org/frequently-asked-questions/>`_ page or the `Support page <https://labplot.kde.org/support/>`_.

 .. toctree::
    :maxdepth: 2